pseifer/shardik/README.md

 :Agent ⊑ ∃:knows.:Agent
 ```

-Invoking ```./shar resources/kb.shar``` parses and then loads these four axioms in HermiT, before terminating and printing nothing.
+Invoking ```./shardik resources/kb.shar``` parses and then loads these four axioms in HermiT, before terminating and printing nothing.
 Exciting.
-So let us extend the *SHAR* source file with a few more lines, introducing some addtional commands and entailment checks ([example.shar](resources/example.shar)):
+So let us extend the *SHARDIK* source file with a few more lines, introducing some addtional commands and entailment checks ([example.shar](resources/example.shar)):

 ```
 -- This is the knowledge base (and a comment).